Inspiring health and vitality by engaging people in programs and partnerships.

 The staff, management, and vision have made the Aquatic Center along with the incredible facility a national leader in Aquatics.
 In 2004, just five years after opening, the Holland Community Aquatic Center was named by Aquatics International as “Best in the Nation” for programming and infrastructure.

 Going back to its roots in the public schools, the swimming instructional program continues to be integrated into K-5 education programming for the Holland public, parochial, and charter schools.
 This innovative program teaches children how to swim and introduces them to benefits of swimming.
 This program is a standard for aquatic education anywhere.

 A diverse array of adult fitness and education programming exists.
 Also, programming for preschool infants and their parents takes place throughout the week.
 Of course, the center offers time all day long for independent fitness and recreational swimming.

 The competitive swim programming has grown and blossomed in the Aquatic Center.
-The Aquatic Center is home to the Michigan Lakeshore Aquatics age group, USA, school-team, and Master’s swimming programs.
-A growing number of All American swimmers have developed at the Aquatic Center and Holland swimming has become a force in the State of Michigan.
+The Aquatic Center is home to the Michigan Lakeshore Aquatics, a year-round competitive swimming and diving program.
+A growing number of All American swimmers and divers have developed at the Aquatic Center as well as multiple Jr., Senior, and Collegiate National Champions and Olympic trial qualifiers.

 The Aquatic Center has hosted numerous large competitive swim meets including local, state, and national championships at all levels.
 The Aquatic Center has hosted the NCAA Division III men’s and women’s championships.
 It continues to be sought out for high caliber competition.